 Section 10.854(1)(e)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
-In connection with our audit, we have one recommendation noted as 2014-1.
+In connection with our audit, we have one recommendation noted as 2015-1.
 During the school year, there were numerous checks signed by only one individual when the check amounts exceeded the threshold set by Stellar Leadership Academy, Inc. which would require dual signature.
 Management should implement a procedure whereby the person who distributes checks reviews them for dual signatures.
+This is a repeat recommendation from 2014.